SkooveLearn PianoDownload on the App Store

 • Many electric pianos have unweighted keys, also called “waterfall” or “synth” keys.
 These keys require minimal effort to press, making them perfect for young children or players who prioritize speed and versatility.

 Mastering the piano keys is the first step to becoming a confident player.
-Start by familiarising yourself with the basic piano keys using the C major scale, which uses only white keys, then gradually incorporate the piano black keys to explore sharps and flats and other key signatures.
-Platforms like Skoove make this process interactive and fun, offering guided lessons and practice exercises to help you unlock your full potential.
+Take care to memorize the structure and placement of all the notes and keys and use our handy charts if you need them.
+Platforms like Skoove make this process interactive and fun, offering guided lessons and practice exercises to help you read and play music to your full potential.

 Start free trial